Shayetet 15: Gaza War

-During the Gaza war the Squadron participated in various operations.
-During Zikim attack amongst the October 7 attacks amid the 6:30 rocket barrage, which also targeted Israeli naval facilities, four boats with an estimated 35 fighters of Hamas' Nukhba unit were observed crossing into Israeli waters from the Gaza fishing zone.
-Col. Eitan Paz, commander of the Ashdod naval base, having been forewarned of the invasion by Gaza Division commander Avi Rosenfeld earlier in the morning, immediately ordered the forces under his command to defend the Israeli maritime border and prevent raids on the coast.
+During the Gaza war the squadron participated in various operations.
+During the Zikim attack, amongst the October 7 attacks, amid the 6:30 rocket barrage, which also targeted Israeli naval facilities, four boats with an estimated 35 fighters of Hamas's Nukhba unit were observed crossing into Israeli waters from the Gaza fishing zone.
+Colonel Eitan Paz, commander of the Ashdod naval base, having been forewarned of the invasion by Gaza Division commander Avi Rosenfeld earlier in the morning, immediately ordered the forces under his command to defend the Israeli maritime border and prevent raids on the coast.

-Israeli sources stated that three of the boats were destroyed by patrol boats of the Israeli Navy's 916th Patrol Squadron from Ashdod naval base before they reached the shore, and sailors of the Snapir unit, the Israeli Navy's protection and harbor security unit, subsequently moved in on Defender-class boats and killed the survivors as well as Hamas divers they discovered with gunfire and depth charges.
+Israeli sources stated that three of the boats were destroyed by patrol boats of the Israeli Navy's 916th Patrol Squadron from Ashdod naval base before they reached the shore, and sailors of the Snapir unit, the Israeli Navy's protection and harbor security unit, on Defender-class boats, subsequently moved in and killed, with gunfire and depth charges, the survivors, as well as Hamas divers they discovered.
 However, the remaining boat soon made it to Zikim beach.
 The IDF estimated that 11 Hamas militants managed to land on the beach.
 Two or three were killed by naval gunfire shortly after landing, but the rest began killing civilians on the beach.
-In the aftermath of October 7 attacks, squadron fighters eliminated dozens of militants at sea and on land, hit targets near the shores of the Gaza Strip, and assisted the maneuvering forces with fire and observation.
-In addition, sailing warriors assisted raids from the sea into the Gaza Strip.
+In the aftermath of the October 7 attacks, squadron fighters killed dozens of militants at sea and on land, hit targets near the shores of the Gaza Strip, and assisted ground forces with fire and observation.
+In addition, sailors assisted with raids from the sea into the Gaza Strip.